DataBiosphere/azul/README.md

 apply.
 The instance will be terminated (the EBS volume will survive) and a new instance will be launched, with fresh containers from updated images.
 This should be done periodically.

+8.7.
+The Gitlab Build Environment

+The `/mnt/gitlab/runner/config/etc` directory on the Gitlab EC2 instance is mounted into the build container as `/etc/gitlab`.
+The Gitlab build for Azul copies the files from the `azul` subdirectory of that directory into the Azul project root.
+Secrets and other Gitab-specific settings should be specified in `/mnt/gitlab/runner/config/etc/azul/environment.local` which will end up in `${azul_home}/environment.local` where `source environment` will find and load them.
+For secrets, we prefer this mechanism over specifying them as environment variables under project settings on the Gitlab web UI.
+Only people with push access can push code to intentionally or accidentally expose those variables, push access is tied to shell access which is what one would normally need to modify those files.